paintmr/mint-store-react/README.md

 When the user has placed orders, a dialog pops out to show the success.

 When the user clicks the word 'my orders', she is directed to the UserCenter page to vew her orders including the newly-added ones.

+## Reselect

+Use Reselect to prevent some unnecessary selector execution.

+Reselect is applied to ordersSelector in src/redux/modules/usercentre.js